-Between 2005 – 2013 UNAIDS reported a reduction of Aids related deaths by 35%.
-This had been a major breakthrough in the global fight against HIV/Aids.
-However at a time when the world celebrated this major achievement and breakthrough, reports continue to show a 50% increase in Aids related deaths amongst adolescent youth of 10-19 years.
-Today, the situation remains rife as AIDS still remain the leading cause of death amongst adolescent worldwide and even more especially in Sub- Saharan Africa.
+Between 2005 and 2013 UNAIDS reported a reduction of Aids related deaths by 35%.
+This had been a major breakthrough in the global fight against HIV/AIDS.
+However, reports continued to show a 50% increase in AIDS related deaths amongst youth aged 10-19 years.
+Even today AIDS remains the leading cause of death amongst adolescents worldwide especially in Sub-Saharan Africa.

-One of the very major reasons to these statistics have been attributed to the lack of or limited access to adolescent friendly health services.
-Young people report feeling labelled, stigmatised and discriminated against when seeking for sexual health services in their community clinics.
+One of the major reasons for this is thought to be the lack of or limited access to adolescent friendly health services.
+Young people report feeling stigmatised and discriminated against when seeking sexual health services in their community clinics.

-As a response to this, Star for Life opened their first Mobile Health Unit in KwaZulu-Natal, South Africa, in 2010.
-Its main purpose was to scale up adolescent friendly health care services amongst learners who are in Star for Life schools to increase health and educational outcomes.
-The program in KZN had been running for 5 years when an evaluation was conducted.
-The results of the evaluation showed the program helped reduce HIV among young people and helped increase the knowledge of hiv/aids.
-Based on these findings the program was then awarded further funding to expand its operation to other Star for Life sites – the Gauteng province and in Namibia.
+As a response to this in 2010, Star for Life launched their first Mobile Health Unit in KwaZulu-Natal, South Africa.
+Its main purpose was to scale up adolescent friendly health care services amongst learners who are in Star for Life schools.
+The program in KwaZulu-Natal had been running for five years when an evaluation was conducted and results showed that the program was helping to reduce HIV among young people and increase knowledge of HIV/AIDS.
+Based on these findings the program was awarded further funding to expand its operation to other Star for Life sites – the Gauteng Province and Namibia.

 Facts and reports about health:

 - Only 11% of the adolescent (15-19) are tested for HIV in Sub-Saharan Africa

 - 7 out of 10 new infections in the ages 15-19 years old are amongst girls

 - Every hour 26 adolescents, 15-19 years old, are infected with HIV